-Subscription Scoring
+Subscription Evaluation

-About Subscription Scoring
+About Subscription Evaluation

 The subscription review process uses a variety of criteria to capture a holistic snapshot of each resource’s value.
 These criteria include both quantitative and qualitative factors early in the process—to generate a preliminary, draft cancellation list—and extensive qualitative criteria later to shape final cancellation decisions.